Last Updated on July 2, 2021 by Oddmund Groette

 To avoid drawdowns, many switch from long-term investing to short-term systematic trading.

-Even though Buffett has managed almost 20 a year, the price he pays is an enormous drawdown at odd intervals.
+Even though Buffett has managed almost 20% a year, the price he pays is an enormous drawdown at odd intervals, as we wrote above.
 That’s why you are a trader and not a long-term investor!
 Surely you can minimize drawdown by short-term trading and market timing?

 Unfortunately, no matter your time frame you can’t eliminate risk.
 Even The Medallion Fund, the world’s best performing fund, was on the brink of collapse in 2007 despite its steady gains and high Sharpe Ratio.
 Don’t fool yourself into believing the financial markets offer you easy money.
 They don’t, and you’ll get kicked in the teeth when you least expect it.

-What is a drawdown?
-How is drawdown calculated?
+What is a drawdown in trading?
+How is a drawdown calculated?

-First, we need to define what a drawdown is.
+First, we need to define what a drawdown in trading is.

 A drawdown is the difference between the peak to trough of your capital/equity.
 Let’s assume you invested 100, and your portfolio is worth 118 after some months.
 After the peak, you suffer some setbacks, and the value falls to 105 before it resumes rising.
-Your drawdown was 13, or 11%.
+Your drawdown was 13 (118 subtracted 105), or 11%.

 Drawdowns are the reason traders quit:

-- Has the system stopped working?
-You hesitate and stop.
+- During a drawdown, you ask yourself: Has the system stopped working?
+You hesitate and stop trading.

 - Is this the beginning of a larger drawdown?
-You are unsure and stop.
+You are unsure and stop trading.

 These simple three reasons should always be in the back of your mind in the development process.
-What is your tolerance for these kinds of risks?
+What is your risk tolerance for drawdowns in trading?
 Drawdowns increase the risk of behavioral mistakes.
 Will you still have faith in the system after a losing streak?
 When real money is at stake, the answer might not be evident because you never know if the drawdown is temporary or permanent.

 Not only does a drawdown damage your confidence, but you face the risk of permanent loss of capital.
 A significant drawdown reduces your capital.
 A 50% drawdown requires a 100% return to get back to even.
 A 75% drawdown means you need to grow your remaining capital 400% to get back to former glory.
 You get the picture.